rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/host_server/index.md

 If your internet connection does not have a public IP address (e.g. your provider uses Carrier Grade NAT), then you could, for example, set up a VPN server on a hosted VPS and proxy traffic via a VPN from the VPS public IP address to your home/office network.
 However, in this case you would need a VPS from a hoster and could just as well deploy your project there.

 {{< /more >}}

-### Host server resources

-The "size" of the host server needed for a [rollyourown.xyz](https://rollyourown.xyz) project depends on a number of parameters:

-- The number of different projects you intend to deploy on the host server
-- The complexity of the project(s) you want to deploy - the project page should give you an idea of the minimum resources the project needs to run well
-- The number of users of the service deployed by your project.
-The resources needed for a project providing a service for multiple people (e.g. a messaging server, a cloud service) will depend on the number of persons you want to support with your deployment.
-A project providing a service for a family or small group of friends will need fewer resources than a large deployment for hundreds or even thousands of people
-- The traffic you expect.
-This will depend on the number of people you want to support or, for a blog or internet site, on the number of visitors you expect

-The first projects published on [rollyourown.xyz](https://rollyourown.xyz) are simple projects intended for a small number of users.
-In future, we plan to publish more complex projects with architectures that can scale up, to larger numbers of users or for higher traffic, by using multiple servers.

-With most hosting providers, you can start small and upgrade your VPS if needed.

 ### Operating system